-Rocky Gap offers a variety of hiking trails for guests to enjoy.
+Rocky Gap offers a variety of multi-use trails for guests to enjoy.
 The Lakeside Loop Trail, a moderate 5.3 mile trail that encircles Lake Habeeb, offers hikers scenic beauty of the area.
 Crossing over four-foot bridges, trekking along the shoreline and winding through the woodlands are what makes this such a diverse trail.

 A magnificent view of the one mile long gorge is the gift hikers will get when they reach the overlook on the one-quarter mile long Canyon Overlook Trail.
-This trail offers visitors a short but scenic hike.
+This loop trail offers visitors a short but scenic hike.